In my last post I highlighted 3 reasons why business owners don’t create the right strategy that can take their business to the next level.

 Don’t fall into the trap of working according to annual cycles like that.
 Of course you want to have an end-of-year revenue goal but that goal can simply be a milestone that’s part of a bigger strategy plan that aims to get your business to a specific point in 18 months, or 2 years or 3 years.

 And that’s where to start – with the end in mind.
 The ultimate end is where you want your business to be in the long term – your end vision.
 The end that I’m referring to here is the next Strategic Destination – the next major milestone for your business.

 It is that destination that your strategy should aim to get you to.
 Once there, you create a new strategy to get your business to the next level and so on towards your final destination.

 So, how do you create the right strategy that will take you to the next level?

-Well, you can spend months figuring this out for yourself, you can buy books on the subject including my own or you can opt-in to my free membership site that has a ton of information that will guide you.
+Well, you can spend months figuring this out for yourself, you can buy books on the subject including my own or you can opt-in to my library of free resource, which has a ton of information that will guide you.

-Or, and here’s the 2nd piece of good news, if you want a step-by-step, in depth course that will show exactly how to create the right strategy that will transform your business and get it to the next level and if you want to do that in the quickest possible time that avoids all the expensive pitfalls and time that goes with figuring this out for yourself, then check out my brand new course, How to Grow Your Business the Right Way, which is hosted on Udemy.
+Or, and here’s the 2nd piece of good news, if you want a step-by-step, in depth course that will show exactly how to create the right strategy that will transform your business and get it to the next level and if you want to do that in the quickest possible time that avoids all the expensive pitfalls and time that goes with figuring this out for yourself, then check out my brand new course, Plan to Succeed.

 However you decide to create and implement the right strategy, if you haven’t done it yet, set aside the time and get started as soon as possible – it really isn’t too late.